daniel-achee/ece209-project/README.md

 ![Table 5](resources/Table5.PNG)

-_Table 5 : Computation time [ms] of instrumented homomorphic encryption functions for BFV encryption schemes provided by the SEAL library, computed using the t2_micro AWS EC2 instance._

 ![Table 6](resources/Table6.PNG)

-_Table 6 : Computation time [ms] of instrumented homomorphic encryption functions for CKKS encryption schemes provided by the SEAL library, computed using the t2_micro AWS EC2 instance._

 ![Table 7](resources/Table7.PNG)

-_Table 7 : Computation time [ms] of instrumented homomorphic encryption functions for BFV encryption schemes provided by the SEAL library, computed using the c5n_large AWS EC2 instance._

 ![Table 8](resources/Table8.PNG)

-_Table 8 : Computation time [ms] of instrumented homomorphic encryption functions for CKKS encryption schemes provided by the SEAL library, computed using the c5n_large AWS EC2 instance._

 ![Table 9](resources/Table9.PNG)

-_Table 9 : Computation time [ms] of instrumented homomorphic encryption functions for BFV encryption schemes provided by the SEAL library, computed using the r5a_large AWS EC2 instance._

 ![Table 10](resources/Table10.PNG)

-_Table 10 : Computation time [ms] of instrumented homomorphic encryption functions for CKKS encryption schemes provided by the SEAL library, computed using the r5a_large AWS EC2 instance._

 The add, multiply (ciphertext), multiply (plaintext), and square functions are compared for the t2_micro resource-constrained instance, which is most comparable to a small SWaP platform, and the c5n_large